airbytehq/airbyte/docs/integrations/sources/freshservice.md

 ## Overview

-The Freshservice connector supports full refresh syncs.
+The Freshservice supports full refresh syncs.
 You can choose if this connector will copy only the new or updated data, or all rows in the tables and columns you set up for replication, every time a sync is run.

 ### Output schema